sdss/datamodel/data/md/BOSS_SPECTRO_REDUX/RUN2D/PLATEp/spField.md

  | ZOFFSET | float32 | ** | ** |

 ## HDU6: SKY
+The sky flux is computed at each pixel by re-weighting the individual spectra at each pixel according to their formal errors.
+This re-weighting is only approximate.
+Note that the sky lines are slightly shifted in the reductions because we transform the velocities to the barycenter of the solar system.
+Each exposure that contributes to the co-added spectra will have slightly different barycenter correction, so the "average sky" contains a superposition of these slightly-offset sky lines.
+These shifts keep the object spectra as-measured at the barycenter, regardless of the time of year or the Earths rotation relative to the spectroscopic targets.

 #### HDU Type: IMAGE
 #### HDU Size:  8 MB